pascallanger/DIY-Multiprotocol-TX-Module/docs/CPPM_HW_Mod.md

-# CCPM Multi module hardware modification
+# CPPM Multi module hardware modification

 By default Multi uses the telemetry line to send the received channels using a RX protocol (FrSky, DSM, AFHDS2A, Bayang) to the radio.
 But this does not work on FrSky radios since the telemetry lines of the internal and external modules are shared.